natedotv2/my-portfolio/src/data/about.md

 - enabling a brighter future.
 - doing better.
 - you not checking the commit history for earlier drafts of this file.
+- you not getting pissed because you checked and there was nothing to see :)